thecfguy/react-antd-form-creator/README.md

 # Form Builder

-@thecfguy/react-antd-form-builder is drag and drop form builder using antd (Ant Design) components allow you to build,render and view form in browser.
+`react-antd-form-creator` is drag and drop form builder using antd (Ant Design) components allow you to build,render and view form in browser.

 ### Install

-`npm install @thecfguy/react-antd-form-builder`
+`npm install react-antd-form-creator`

 or

-`yarn add @thecfguy/react-antd-form-builder`
+`yarn add react-antd-form-creator`

 ### Demo/StoryBook